Husk (comics): Nation X/Necrosha

 Paige is a resident of the mutant nation of Utopia and is seen fighting alongside the New X-Men battling her reanimated former teammates Synch and Skin.
 Paige is subsequently sent to Muir Island with a team of X-Men led by Nightcrawler to further investigate the attacks on Utopia.
-When the team reaches Muir Island, they discover something came back when Destiny was resurrected - the villain Proteus.
-Proteus takes swift action, dispatching the teams heavy-hitters Colossus and Magneto and possessing Trance, Nightcrawler, Psylocke, and Husk.
-While in mental possession of Husk, he displays the ability to assume a flaming energy form, something Paige was previously unable to do.
-Whether this is an undiscovered latent power of Paige's or an aspect of Proteus's reality manipulation remains unknown.
+When the team reaches Muir Island, they discover that Proteus has returned.
+Proteus takes swift action, dispatching Colossus and Magneto and possessing Trance, Nightcrawler, Psylocke, and Husk.

-Second Coming

-Paige was seen fighting a Nimrod with Sunspot, Avalanche and Boom-Boom and then again after the Nimrods were depowered (due to Cypher).
-She asked Colossus what happened and he replied, "I don't know, Paige".

 Schism

-Following the conflict between Wolverine and Cyclops that led to the former abandoning Utopia, Husk became a teacher at the Jean Grey School for Higher Learning.
-At a faculty meeting, Paige tries to express her insecurity about not being cut out for teaching because the students aren't listening to her.
+Following the conflict between Wolverine and Cyclops that leads to the former abandoning Utopia, Husk becomes a teacher at the Jean Grey School for Higher Learning.
+At a faculty meeting, Paige tries to express her insecurity about not being cut out for teaching because the students are not listening to her.
 Ironically, Beast cuts her off before she can finish.
-Later, Cannonball expresses his frustration about there only being a memorial for dead X-Men, including their brother Jay, in the faculty lounge and that he doesn't understand how Paige agrees with this decision when she can't even look at Jay's picture.
+Later, Cannonball expresses his frustration about there only being a memorial for dead X-Men, including their brother Jay, in the faculty lounge and that he does not understand how Paige agrees with this decision when she cannot even look at Jay's picture.
 Casting off Sam's feelings, Paige announces she has class and needs to change.
-In reply to this, Sam states that she sheds her skin every time she's unhappy and her power isn't an antidepressant.
+In reply to this, Sam states that she sheds her skin every time she is unhappy and her power is not an antidepressant.
 At that moment, the school is attacked, and Paige is instructed to go teach as normal.
 During her class, Rogue interrupts and informs Paige that there is a problem with the "heating system".
 Upon leaving the class, Paige instantly husks into her fire form and destroys the invading N'Garai in the mansion.
 During Paige's time at the school, it becomes apparent that her mysterious molting condition is only worsening because her skin is in a state of constant cracking and flaking.